Space Systems Command: Space and missile development 1961-1990

 On 1 April 1961, Air Research and Development Command was reorganized as Air Force Systems Command.
-Space and missile programs had grown to the point where the Air Force Ballistic Missile Division was split on 1 April 1961, with space systems being organized under the Space Systems Division and missile programs under the Ballistic Systems Division.
+Space and missile programs had grown to the point where the Air Force Ballistic Missile Division was split on 1 April 1961, with space systems under the Space Systems Division and missile programs under the Ballistic Systems Division.

-The Ballistic Systems Division, which moved to Norton Air Force Base, continued the work of the Air Force Ballistic Missile Division on second-generation ballistic missiles.
-The first major missile system it worked on was the LGM-25C Titan II ICBM, which was an improvement over the LGM-25A Titan I. It featured storable propellent, an all-inertial guidance system, and could be launched from undergrounds missile silos.
-The first Titan IIs came on alert with Strategic Air Command in June 1963.
-It also began development of the LGM-30 Minuteman ICBM, which was the first Air Force ballistic missile to use solid fuel rather than liquid fuel.
-The first Minuteman I was launched by the Air Force Ballistic Missile Division on 1 February 1962 and turned over to Strategic Air Command on 11 September 1962.
-By 1965, the Minuteman I had replaced the Atlas and Titan I ICBMs.

-The Space Systems Division, still located at Los Angeles Air Force Station, carried on the Air Force Ballistic Missile Division's development of the Titan III space launch vehicle, which was initiated in 1961 and first flow on 1 September 1964.
+The Space Systems Division, still located at Los Angeles Air Force Station, carried on the Ballistic Missile Division's development of the Titan III space launch vehicle, which was initiated in 1961 and first flow on 1 September 1964.
 The Titan IIIA consisted of a modified Titan II ballistic missile with a Transtage upper stage.
 The Titan IIIC was first launched from Cape Canaveral Space Force Station on 18 June 1965 and used two large solid rocket booster.
 The Space Systems Division also developed the Titan IIIB and provided NASA with Titan II GLVs for Project Gemini and developed the Agena target vehicle.

-In 1963, the Space Systems Division initiated the Defense Support Program, which was intended to succeed where MIDAS failed and create an orbital constellation of infrared missile warning sensors.
+In 1963, the Space Systems Division began the Defense Support Program, which was intended to succeed where MIDAS failed and create an orbital constellation of infrared missile warning sensors.
 It also continued developing the Vela nuclear detonation detection satellites.
 The Vela satellite network came out of an Air Force Ballistic Missile Division–Atomic Energy Commission–NASA agreement in 1960 to develop a high-altitude nuclear detection system to ensure compliance with the Partial Nuclear Test Ban Treaty.
 The Atomic Energy Commission flew test detectors on Space Systems Division Discoverer satellites and the first Vela satellites were launched on an Atlas-Agena on 16 October 1963.